apg-github/apg-landing-page/README.md

 ## Live demo: https://apg-landing-page.netlify.app/

-Landing page is a preview of some invented company site which offer travelling and bussiness runs all over the planet.
+Landing page is a preview of some imaginary company site which offer travelling and bussiness runs all over the planet.

 Page is responsive and mobile friendly.